What is Taxable Income?

 Taxable income refers to any individual’s or business’ compensation that is used to determine tax liability.
 The total income amount or gross income is used as the basis to calculate how much the individual or organization owes the government for the specific tax period.

-One important thing to remember about taxable income is that it does not only include one’s salary but also compensation in other forms, such as tips, bonuses, allowances, commissions, and winnings.
+One important thing to remember about taxable income is that it includes not just one’s salary but also compensation in other forms, such as tips, bonuses, allowances, commissions, and capital gains.

 Types of Taxable Income